Turkish minister's visit raises hopes of thaw with Armenia

 Muslim Turkey and Christian Armenia signed accords in October 2009 to establish diplomatic relations and open their land border, trying to revive relations frozen by the legacy of the World War One mass killing of Armenians by Ottoman Turks.

-The U.S.-backed efforts to bury a century of hostility became deadlocked six months later, with each side accusing the other of trying to rewrite the texts and set new conditions, and neither country's parliament approved the deal.
+Yerevan suspended ratification of the peace accords six months later, setting back to square one U.S.-backed efforts to bury a century of hostility between the neighbours.

+Davutoglu was set to meet his Armenian counterpart Edward Nalbandian on the sidelines of a Black Sea Economic Cooperation (BSEC) group meeting.

-"I hope my Yerevan visit will contribute to efforts for a comprehensive peace and economic stability in the BSEC region and the Caucasus in particular," Davutoglu, who travelled to Yerevan for a Black Sea Economic Cooperation (BSEC) group meeting, wrote on Twitter.
+"I hope my Yerevan visit will contribute to efforts for a comprehensive peace and economic stability in the BSEC region and the Caucasus in particular," Davutoglu wrote on Twitter.

-Underscoring persistent tension, young activists from Armenian opposition parties protested, prompting Davutoglu to use a back door to enter the central Yerevan hotel where the BSEC meeting was held.

-Demonstrators chanted "shame" and waved posters saying: "Stop the occupation of Armenian land" and "Stop the blockade".

 The last visit by a Turkish minister was in April 2009, six months before the protocols were signed, when Deputy Prime Minister Ali Babacan attended a BSEC meeting in Yerevan.